-Mortgage Buydown for Critical Recovery Workforce who are Existing Homeowners 158
+Mortgage Buydown for Critical Recovery Workforce who are Existing Homeowners156

 Documented members of Critical Recovery Workforce (CRW/ Orden Público) including, but not limited to, first responders, medical personnel, teachers (PreK-12), and law enforcement who are either LMI (below 80% AMFI) or Urgent Need (below 120% AMFI) who are existing homeowners may qualify for mortgage buydown assistance.
 The CRW member must commit to utilize their home as the primary residence for a minimum of five (5) years.
-The five-year ownership, residency, and service commitments are the same as for Homebuyer Assistance.